Back to blog

 UAE — 0% on Everything

-The UAE is the clearest winner for crypto investors.
-Zero personal income tax means all crypto activities — trading, staking, mining, DeFi yields, NFT sales — are completely untaxed at the individual level.
+The UAE's 0% personal income tax extends to all crypto activities at the individual level — trading, staking, mining, DeFi yields, NFT sales.

-The corporate tax (9% on profits above AED 375,000) applies if you're running a crypto business through a company.
-But free zone entities can qualify for 0% on qualifying income, and personal investing activities aren't considered business for tax purposes.
+Corporate tax (9% on profits above AED 375,000) applies to crypto businesses operated through companies; free zone entities can qualify for 0% on qualifying income.
+Personal investing is not classified as business activity for tax purposes.

 → Full UAE tax guide